MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD01_LAB_MANUAL.md

     - Folder: **Models**
     - Scope: **public**

-15. In **IData** interface, declare a property with following information:
+15. In the **IData** interface, declare a property with the following information:

     - Type: **List&lt;Animal&gt;**
     - Name: **AnimalsList**

-16. Declare a method with following information:
+16. Declare a method with the following information:

     - Return type: **List&lt;Animal&gt;**
     - Name: **AnimalsInitializeData**

-17. Declare a method with following information:
+17. Declare a method with the following information:

     - Return type: **Animal **
     - Name: **GetAnimalById**